 Covered Persons must advance the Company’s legitimate interests when the opportunity to do so arises.
 You must not take for yourself or disclose to anyone outside of the Company business opportunities that are discovered through your position with the Company or the use of property or information of the Company.
-To the extent that you wish to pursue an opportunity that has a connection to your employment with Skillsoft, you must seek permission in advance from the Company’s Chief People Officer or the Chief Executive Officer.
+To the extent that you wish to pursue an opportunity that has a connection to your employment with Skillsoft, you must seek permission in advance from the Company’s Chief Legal Officer or the Chief Executive Officer.

 Common sense and moderation should prevail in business entertainment engaged in on behalf of the Company.
-Employees, officers and directors should provide, or accept, business entertainment to or from anyone doing business with the Company only if the entertainment is infrequent, modest and intended to serve legitimate business goals.
+Employees, officers and directors should provide, or accept, reasonable business entertainment to or from anyone doing business with the Company only if the entertainment is infrequent, modest and intended to serve legitimate business goals.

 Employees, officers and directors must honestly and accurately report all business transactions.
 You are responsible for the accuracy of your records and reports.
 Accurate information is essential to the Company’s ability to meet legal and regulatory obligations.